 - Device SDK guide for understanding in detail how to develop agent software using the REST or MQTT protocols.

-- Rest implementation in the Reference guide, for a detailed specification of the interfaces between agents and the Cumulocity IoT core.
+- REST implementation in the Cumulocity IoT OpenAPI Specification, for a detailed specification of the interfaces between agents and the Cumulocity IoT core.

 What is an agent?